xotomachine/xotomachine-xotovim/README.md

 After install configuration:

-1. Treesitter Languages are <ins>not installed</ins> by default.\
+1. Treesitter Languages are <ins>installed</ins> by default.\
-   Make sure to run `:TSInstall <lang>` for specific language you want to install.
+   If you wish to add more of them make sure to run `:TSInstall <lang>` for specific language you want to install and configure them in the lsp folder.
 2. LSP servers are enabled by default.
 You can check installed LSP servers by :Mason command.

-## Configuration
+## Configuration 💻

 To change XotoVim related config use the `config.lua` file.\
 To change vim settings use the `settings.lua` file.

-## Keybindings

-Currently I have no idea how to write for you my whole workflow of using XotoVim config in React.js projects I am working on,\
-but I can write you the most useful custom key bindings by the frequency I use them.

-Space (SPC) is my Leader key.

-### Next 3.0 list (~mid september)
+### Next list for updates 📝

 | Description                                     | Progress                                                           |
 |-------------------------------------------------|--------------------------------------------------------------------|